Skip to main content

 Activity Log

-An application programming interface is a way for two or more computer programs to communicate with each other.
+A way for two or more computer programs to communicate with each other.
 It is a type of software interface, offering a service to other pieces of software.
-In Torq, it's how we pass and send information to your third-party applications, among other things.
+In Torq, it's how information is passed and sent to third-party applications.

 API Key